Swimming with Gentle Giants

-Allan Bowe the designer of Mounu Island pioneered whale swimming in the Kingdom in 1993.
-His passion for Whales and their wellbeing has been carried on by his daughter, kirsty who currently manages mounu island.
+Allan Bowe, the designer of Mounu Island, pioneered whale swimming in the Kingdom of Tonga in 1993.
+His deep passion for whale conservation is carried on today by his daughter, Kirsty, who now manages the island.

 Sustainable Whale Encounters